leaf-node/swirlnet.make-population/VS-NEAT.md

 This is caused by an effective double bind due to there being only one probability covering multiple scenarios.

-swirlnet gives you flexible options through six probability settings.
+swirlnet gives you flexible options through seven probability settings.

 * Firstly, you have the option of of using these settings to disable the special inheritence rules for gene disablement.